-- Obtain a minimum of 24 Continuing Education Credits
+- Obtain a minimum of 24 Continuing Education Units

 - Observe three labors or births of at least six hours each

-The application and fee must be submitted by the recertification expiration date.
-Upon completion of the recertification requirements and payment of the recertification fee, the birth doula will be considered ICEA certified for another three years and will be provided with a three-year ICEA membership.
+The application and fee must be submitted by the certification expiration date.
+Upon completion of the recertification requirements and payment of the recertification fee, the birth doula will be considered ICEA certified for another three years and will have access to ICEA Benefits for the duration of their certification.

-ICEA will send the newly recertified educator a formal certificate via email indicating status as an ICEA Certified Birth Doula, ICBD.
+Within 15 business days of receipt of completed recertification application, ICEA will send the newly recertified birth doula a formal certificate via email indicating status as an ICEA Certified Birth Doula, ICBD.

 ICBDs who encounter serious difficulties during their certification period and cannot complete the recertification requirements on time may apply for an extension of the application deadline or inactive status.

 An ICBD may apply for a single 6-month extension of the recertification deadline in order to complete the requirements.
 The application for an extension and $75 (USD) extension fee must be received before the certification expiration date.
 To apply for an extension the Extension Request Form must be filled out and returned by email/fax/mail to the ICEA Certification Coordinator, along with the $75 (USD) extension fee.
 The ICEA Certification Coordinator will respond in writing via email within 15 business days of receipt that the extension has been granted.
 Each ICEA Certification candidate is only able to apply for one extension per certification period.
 This extension will not change the regular certification dates, thus the next certification period expiration date will still be based on the date of initial certification.